The S-wave topped meson: Introduction

 \section{Introduction}

-Because of its exceptionally large mass ($172.76$ GeV) and large decay width ($1.42^{+0.19}_{-0.15}$ GeV) \cite{1}, the top quark decays on a timescale ($\tau_t\approx 5 \times 10^{-25}\;s$) that is far shorter than the characteristic QCD hadronization time ($\tau_{had}\sim1/\Lambda_{QCD}\approx 10^{-23}\;s$).
-This hierarchy of timescales renders the top quark effectively diﬃcult to hadronize, thereby giving it a uniquely singular status within the Standard Model and distinguishing it from all other quarks that inevitably form hadrons.
-This remarkable characteristic presents profound theoretical challenges and, at the same time, offers novel opportunities for deeper exploration in hadronic physics.
+Owing to its large mass and decay width ($1.42^{+0.19}_{-0.15}$ GeV) \cite{1}, the top quark decays on a timescale ($\tau_t\approx 5 \times 10^{-25}\;s$) much shorter than the characteristic QCD hadronization time, $\tau_{\text{had}}\sim 1/\Lambda_{\text{QCD}}\approx 10^{-23}\;s$.
+This hierarchy of timescales was already pointed out in Ref.~\cite{Bigi:1986jk} to imply that the top quark decays before hadronization can occur, leading to important phenomenological consequences.
+As a result, the top quark is qualitatively different from the lighter quarks that hadronize on QCD timescales, making it a useful probe of the interplay between perturbative and nonperturbative strong-interaction dynamics.

-The top quark pair near threshold is produced copiously at the highly energetic Large hadron Collider(LHC), which provides an opportunity to explore the strong interaction in the presence of heavy quarks.
-Recently, both the CMS and ATLAS collaborations have reported a statistically significant excess in the $\bar{t}t$ invariant-mass spectrum near threshold \cite{2,3}, consistent with a pseudoscalar toponium state.
-Similar structures in earlier ATLAS and CMS datasets also support this interpretation \cite{4, 5}.
-Inspired by the observation of this quasi-bound toponium state with a significance exceeding 5$\sigma~$\cite{2,3}, a wide range of theoretical investigations has been carried out~\cite{6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31} , including studies on toponium production and decay~\cite{25,26,27,28}, and possible ``topped'' mesons and baryons~\cite{29,30,31}.
-In addition, it should be noted that numerous theoretical predictions had previously anticipated the existence of toponium \cite{32,33,34,35,36,37,38,39,40,41,42,43,44,45,46,47,48,49,50,51,52,56,57,58,59}.
+Top quark pairs are produced near threshold at the LHC, providing an opportunity to explore strong-interaction effects in the presence of very heavy quarks.
+Recently, both the CMS and ATLAS collaborations have reported a statistically significant excess in the $t\bar{t}$ invariant-mass spectrum near threshold \cite{2,3}, consistent with a pseudoscalar toponium state.
+Similar structures in earlier ATLAS and CMS datasets also support this interpretation \cite{4,5}.
+Motivated by these developments, a wide range of theoretical investigations has been carried out~\cite{6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,23,24,25,26,27,28,29,30,31}, including studies of toponium production and decay~\cite{25,26,27,28} and possible ``topped'' mesons and baryons~\cite{29,30,31}.
+In addition, numerous earlier theoretical studies had already anticipated the existence of toponium and analyzed its threshold properties, spectrum, and collider signatures~\cite{32,33,35,36,38,39,40,41,42,43,44,45,46,47,48,49,50,51,56,57,59}.

-In light of these developments, it is valuable to explore QCD phenomena involving top quarks, investigate whether analogous near-threshold structures can emerge in systems containing a single top quark, and anticipate further experimental tests.
-Unlike toponium, where both the production rate and resonance profile are dominantly shaped by short-distance QCD dynamics, the formation of topped mesons introduces an interplay between electroweak decay, light-quark binding, and potential nonperturbative enhancements.
-Although conventional potential-model analyses suggest that the top quark decays too rapidly to permit fully developed bound states, quasi-bound or resonant configurations may still manifest as distortions in differential distributions, such as the invariant mass of the top–light-quark system or the angular correlations among top decay products.